wbhob/learn-compilers/README.md

 This is equivalent to the sequence `3, 3, 1, 3, 3, 1, 1, 1, 3, 3, 1, 3, 3, 1, 1, 1, 2`.

-It should also support decimals.
+It should also support decimals and negative numbers.

 ```
-1.5x2, 1
+1.5x2, -1
 ```

-This is equivalent to the sequence `1.5, 1.5, 1`.
+This is equivalent to the sequence `1.5, 1.5, -1`.

 ## Language Grammar